kiota-community/kiota-java-extra/Readme.md

     clientClass (Default: ApiClient)
       The class name to use for the core client class. [default: ApiClient]

+    deserializers (Default:
+    io.kiota.serialization.json.JsonParseNodeFactory,com.microsoft.kiota.serialization.TextParseNodeFactory,com.microsoft.kiota.serialization.FormParseNodeFactory)
+      The deserializers to be used by kiota

     downloadTarget (Default: ${basedir}/target/openapi-spec)
       The Download target folder for CRDs downloaded from remote URLs